 A blazer makes the overall look more formal and thus less ‘pajama-esque’.
 A structured blazer in black or navy would particularly make for a more formal outfit.
 Note: remember to wear a solid-color top that matches the pants.

 Loose cotton pants will naturally look more casual than ones made of denim or ones that have a structured tailored cut, so think about the look you’re after when shopping.
 Also, printed pants that are tailored-cut will appear more formal than relaxed fit ones.

 Tailored cut by MANGO

 Match with solid colors

 Although mixing clashing prints has been common on catwalks in recent seasons, such a look might be hard to pull off for some.
 Instead of making a clashing-prints faux pas, stick to wearing matching solid colors instead.
 The same rule should apply when picking your hijab.
 Don’t wear a hijab with many details and colors, but choose a solid-color one that matches your pants instead.

 Flats give a far more laid back feel than heels, which always help to make an outfit look more put-together.
 Heels can be a lifesaver if you need to up the formality factor.

-Since your pants are the focus of your outfit, you should keep the rest of your outfit simple by using simple make up, accessories and handbags.
+Since your pants are the focus of your outfit, you should keep the rest of your outfit simple by using simple makeup, accessories and handbags.
 Using loud or busy accessories may overcomplicate your outfit and possibly push you back into pajama territory.

-Print and height is related
+Print and height are related

-When considering a purchase, you should consider the height to print-size ratio of you and your pants.
+When considering a purchase, you should consider the height to a print-size ratio of you and your pants.
 While taller women can pull off large prints, smaller prints or patterns are more suited to petite body types.